 How Pre Engagement Counseling Can Lead To A Successful Marriage

-Proposing to the one you love can be a heartfelt experience, but one you must ponder.
+Proposing to the one you love can be a heartfelt experience, but one you must ponder carefully.
 Sometimes, the emotions get in the way of discussion and planning, and this can lead to a marriage that has a higher chance of failing.

-Some go into marriage without knowing the other partner enough, or not knowing how they'll handle the marriage.
-Once reality sits in, they may try to reel back from the marriage, only to realize it's too late.
+Some go into marriage without knowing the other partner well enough, or not knowing how they'll handle the pressures of marriage.
+Once reality sinks in, they may try to pull back from the marriage, only to realize it's too late.

 How can one fix that?
 One way is to have pre-engagement counseling.
 Counseling before you are even engaged sounds a bit odd.
 However, if you wait until right before the marriage, you may feel like you've gone too far to turn back, even if all the problems haven't been resolved.
 Plus, if you want to go above and beyond with the engagement, you may spend money on a ring or another present, only to find out the marriage isn't for you.